TreverseLive/KeyboardAssistant/README.md

 # Keyboard Assistant

 > **Important Note:**
-> This README is best viewed on **GitHub** — where it will be fully formatted with headings, bullet points, links, and images.
+> This README is best viewed on **GitHub**, where it will be fully formatted with headings, bullet points, links, and images.
-> If you view this README locally on your computer (e.g., in a plain text editor), it may not display properly and images may be missing.
+> If you view this README locally on your computer (e.g., in a plain text editor), it may not display properly, and images may be missing.

-**Keyboard Assistant** is a powerful, user-friendly tool designed to simplify repetitive tasks and transform any point-and-click game into a fully keyboard-controlled experience!
-It allows you to bind mouse movements and keyboard clicks to any key you choose — enabling smooth, customizable automation at the press of a button.
+**Keyboard Assistant** is a powerful, user-friendly tool designed to simplify repetitive tasks and transform any point-and-click game into a fully customizable, keyboard-controlled experience!
+It allows you to bind mouse movements and keyboard clicks to any key you choose, enabling smooth, customizable automation at the press of a button.

 This software is intended for personal, educational, and/or commercial use (within license limits), and is distributed under the terms outlined in the included `LICENSE` file.